camillo81/learning-python/README.md

 The low-level routines feature:

-- B-spline bases of degree k<5 and commuting projectors for the 3D de Rham complex
+- B-spline bases of and commuting projectors for the 3D de Rham complex
 - Periodic and Dirichlet boundary conditions
 - Regular C<sup>1</sup>-mappings to single patch
 - Local projection operators (quasi-interpolation)

 The STRUPHY code features:

-- Linear MHD equations with nonlinear coupling to full-orbit Vlasov equation
+- Linear MHD equations with nonlinear coupling to full-orbit Vlasov equation (6D)
+- Exact conservation of div**B**=0 and oh magnetic helicity, reagardless of grid spacing and mapping
+- Exact energy balance, reagardless of grid spacing and mapping
 - Implicit time stepping

 ## Getting Started